Use this page to explore a range of indicators related to health in London.

 When somebody under the age of 75 dies, it counts as a premature death.
 This indicator shows the number of premature deaths per 100,000 under-75 year olds in each London borough.

 Childhood obesity is more prevalent in London than England overall.
-In 2022/23, 24.8% of children in Year 6 were considered obese in London, compared to 22.7% in England.
+In 2023/24, some 24% of children in Year 6 were considered obese in London, compared to 22.1% in England.

-Public Health England’s latest figures in 2022/23 show that Barking and Dagenham has the highest proportion of childhood obesity out of all London boroughs at 31.7%.
-The borough also had the largest rise in childhood obesity since 2012/13 (a 6.5 percentage point increase).
-At the other end of the scale, 12% of Year 6 children in Richmond upon Thames are obese in 2022/23 with just a 0.3 percentage point decrea…
+Public Health England’s latest figures in 2023/24 show that Barking and Dagenham has the highest proportion of childhood obesity out of all London boroughs at 29.3%.
+The boroughs that…

 Life expectancy at birth by borough for men and women (2020 to 2022)